-We may, instead of sending you a notice or statement, post notices or statements to our website or internet banking service for you to retrieve.
-In that case, we will notify you via email or other electronic means, when information is available for you to retrieve.
+If you agree, we may, instead of sending you a notice or statement, post notices or statements to our website for you to retrieve.
+We will tell you when information is available for you to retrieve, either at the time or on setting up a facility that will have regular postings to the website.